google/opencasebook/patents.md

 > the covered work, then the patent license you grant is automatically
 > extended to all recipients of the covered work and works based on it.
 >
-> A patent license is “discriminatory” if it does not include within the
+> A patent license is "discriminatory" if it does not include within the
 > scope of its coverage, prohibits the exercise of, or is conditioned on
 > the non-exercise of one or more of the rights that are specifically
 > granted under this License.
 You may not convey a covered work if you are